odpf/depot/docs/reference/configuration/maxcompute.md

 * Type: `required`
 * Default value: `2`

+# SINK_MAXCOMPUTE_STREAMING_INSERT_TUNNEL_SLOT_COUNT_PER_SESSION

+Contains the slot count per session for the streaming insert operation.
+This config will be used for setting the slot count per session for the streaming insert operation.
+Check the official documentation https://www.alibabacloud.com/help/en/maxcompute/user-guide/overview-of-dts

+* Example value: `2`
+* Type: `required`
+* Default value: `1`

 ## SINK_MAXCOMPUTE_ZONE_ID

 Contains ZoneID used for parsing the timestamp in the record.
 This config will be used for parsing the timestamp in the record.